whuang1101/Mastermind/README.md

 ### Sign Out
 - **Sign out**: Users can log out and return to guest mode or sign in with another account.

+## Next Steps & Enhancements
+  **Track Total Game Time:**
+  - Display the total game time after the game ends.
+  **Lives System:**
+  - Introduce a simple lives counter where the player can have a maximum of 3 guesses.
+  **All Player History**
+  - Implement all player histories instead of just current player **Leaderboard**
+  - Query-based on different things like difficulty

+## Parting Thoughts:
+Building Mastermind has been an incredibly rewarding experience, particularly in enhancing my backend engineering skills.
+Implementing features such as user accounts, game state management, and saving/loading game progress provided valuable insights into server-side logic and data persistence, as well as the integration between frontend and backend.
+Looking back, I recognize areas where earlier testing and a more structured approach to database operations could have streamlined the process.
+My enthusiasm for Flask and relational databases continues to grow, and I’m eager to explore best practices as I continue refining the game.

+With plenty of room for further development, especially around player history tracking and leaderboards, I'm excited to keep evolving the project and further hone my backend skills.
+The journey has reinforced my passion for learning and continuous improvement!